weclystack/myss/elements/content/privacy-policy.md

 ---

 ### Privacy Policy
-Programplex ("we", "us", "our") is committed to protecting the privacy of our users ("you", "your").
+Thecyberswat ("we", "us", "our") is committed to protecting the privacy of our users ("you", "your").
 This Privacy Policy describes how we collect, use, and share information about you when you use our website or mobile application (collectively, the "Services").

 Information We Collect